-RECREATIONAL VEHICLE CO., LLC The Coachmen recreational vehicles described in this manual incorporate components produced by Coachmen Industries, its divisions, and various other suppliers.
-During the product year, Coachmen may decide to produce units with different components and/or specifications than initially scheduled.
+The Coachmen recreational vehicles described in this manual incorporate components produced by divisions of Coachmen Industries, Inc., and various suppliers.
+During the product year.
+Coachmen may decide to produce units with different components and/or specifications other than initially scheduled.
 All such changes are approved for use by Coachmen in order to maintain the quality standards associated with the Coachmen name.
-All illustrations and specifications contained in this owners manual are based on the latest product information at time of publication.
-Coachmen reserves the right to make changes in operations, materials, equipment and specifications at any time without notice.
-Coachmen assumes no responsibility for any error in type or print reproduction of specifications in this owners manual.
-Check with your Coachmen dealer for more information if you have specific questions.
+All illustrations and specifications contained within this Owner's manual are based upon the latest product information at the time of publication.
+Coachmen Recreational Vehicle Company, LLC reserves the right to make changes in operations, materials, equipment and specifications at any time without notice.
+Coachmen assumes no responsibility for any error in type or print reproduction of specifications in this Owner's manual.
+Check with your Coachmen dealer for additional information regarding your specific recreational vehicle.